AdnaanH/countries-webpage/README.md

 - Filter functionality to view countries by region.
 - Search functionality to find countries by name.
 - Individual country detail pages with detailed information.
-- Popup showing random facts about the selected country.
+- Popup showing random information about the selected country.
 - Fully responsive design for all devices.

 ---